-Oceanic Iron Ore Corp. ("Oceanic" or the "Company") is an exploration stage company engaged in the acquisition and exploration of iron ore properties in Québec, Canada.
+Oceanic Iron Ore Corp. ("Oceanic" or the "Company") is an exploration-stage company engaged in the acquisition and exploration of iron ore properties in Québec, Canada.
 The Company was incorporated on March 8, 1986 under the British Columbia Business Corporations Act.
 The Company maintains its head office at 595 Burrard Street, Suite 3083, Vancouver, British Columbia.
 The Company's registered/records office is located at 1500 - 1055 West Georgia Street, Vancouver, British Columbia.
 Its common shares are traded on the TSX Venture Exchange under the symbol "FEO".

-The Company acquired a 100% interest in certain mining claims (the "Property") located near Ungava Bay, Québec, Canada in November, 2010.
-The Company is currently conducting exploration activity on the Property.
+The Company acquired a 100% interest in certain mining claims (the "Property") located near Ungava Bay, Québec, Canada, in November 2010.
+The Company is currently conducting exploration activities on the Property.

 While these financial statements have been prepared on the basis that the Company will continue as a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of business as they come due, certain conditions and events result in a material uncertainty casting significant doubt on the validity of this assumption.
-For the year ended December 31, 2019, the Company reported a net loss of \$839,492 and as at that date had an accumulated deficit of \$31,377,790 and a working capital deficit of \$480,467.
-The Company will need to raise additional funds in order to finance ongoing exploration, development and administrative expenses over the coming 12 months.
+For the year ended December 31, 2020, the Company reported a net loss of \$4,580,500 and as at that date had an accumulated deficit of \$35,958,290 and a working capital deficit of \$1,163,336.
+While the Company has completed a non-brokered private placement in the amount of \$1,557,548 subsequent to year-end (see note 12(a)), the Company will need to raise additional funds in order to meet its current obligations and to finance ongoing exploration, development and administrative expenses over the coming 12 months.
 The Company continues to pursue a number of options to improve its financial capacity, including securing a strategic partner to further advance the Hopes Advance project, and obtaining cash flow through other forms of financing.
 The success of raising such funds cannot be assured.

-Factors that could affect the availability of financing include the Company's performance, the state of international debt and equity markets which have recently been adversely impacted by uncertainty arising from the COVID-19 pandemic (see note 13), investor perceptions and expectations, the retention of key executive management and the state of global financial and metals markets.
+Factors that could affect the availability of financing include the Company's performance, the state of international debt and equity markets which may be adversely impacted by uncertainty arising from the ongoing novel coronavirus ("COVID-19") pandemic, investor perceptions and expectations, the retention of key executive management and the state of global financial and metals markets.

 These financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classifications that would be necessary were the going concern assumption deemed to be inappropriate, and these adjustments could be material.